cezannealves/edge-clustering/README.md

 python(3) clustering.py [ ( kruskal | prim ) [ desired_number_of_clusters ] ] < data.txt > clusters.out

-Note that this aggregation strategy has evident shortcommings wich are discussed in the [repport](relatorio2col.pdf) (in portuguese)
+Note that this aggregation strategy has evident shortcommings wich are discussed alongside performance analysis in the [repport](relatorio2col.pdf) (in portuguese)

 [1] Gionis,	 A.,	 H.	 Mannila,	 and	 P.	 Tsaparas,	 Clustering	 aggregation.
 ACM	 Transactions	 on Knowledge	Discovery	from	Data	(TKDD),	2007.
 1(1):	p.
 1-30.